-What Is The Myers-Briggs Personality Test?
+What is The Myers-Briggs Personality Test?

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated February 22, 2024by BetterHelp Editorial Team
+Updated October 21, 2024by BetterHelp Editorial Team

 The Myers-Briggs Type Indicator, or MBTI, can provide insight into how people perceive the world and make decisions.
 The MBTI generally focuses on four dichotomies: introversion vs. extraversion, sensing vs. intuition, thinking vs. feeling, and judging vs. perceiving.
 Combinations of these dichotomies can result in 16 different personality types.
 Knowing your MBTI type can give you a better sense of self-awareness, improve communication with others, and lead to more meaningful relationships.
 For further insight into your personality, it can be helpful to speak with a licensed therapist in person or online.